-The proposed development will result in minimal changes to the surrounding landscape, given the proposal involves use of an existing gravel pit which is largely screened from Gibsons Lane and not readily visible from the nearest residential receptors.
+The proposed development will result in minimal changes to the surrounding landscape, given the proposal involves use of an existing gravel pit which is not readily visible from the nearest residential receptors or The Grange Lane.

 The site sits within a context of rural land-use, with isolated dwellings further afield.
-The gravel pit is not readily visible from the nearest sensitive receptors, and partially visible to traffic travelling along Gibsons Lane.
+The gravel pit is not readily visible from the nearest sensitive receptors or to traffic travelling along The Grange Lane.